impostorsguides/impostorsguides.github.io/rbenv/part-1/1-i-content.md

-We've walked through all the code in the shim file, and can (hopefully) explain what it does.
-But there's an order-of-magnitude difference between knowing what a piece of code does vs. knowing how and why it got to that point.
-I feel like reaching this 2nd level will give me greater confidence in my abilities as an engineer.
+We've walked through all the code in the shim file, and can explain what it does.
+But there's an order-of-magnitude difference between knowing what a piece of code does, vs. knowing how and why it got to that point.
+Reading the repo's git history is one way to reach that 2nd level of understanding.

-We can't hope to answer this question for every line of code in the RBENV codebase (unless we're prepared to read its entire `git` history).
-But we can at least try to answer a question we asked earlier, i.e. why there's a need for this `if`-block which takes up 2/3 of the code in the shim file.
+I'm not proposing that we read the **entire** git history of this repo (although the more of it we read, the more context we'd have).
+But we can read enough of it to answer the question we asked earlier, i.e. why there's a need for this `if`-block which takes up 2/3 of the code in the shim file.

 <div style="margin: 2em; border-bottom: 1px solid grey"></div>

 Here's our working knowledge of what the `if`-block does:

  - The first clause of the `case` statement (i.e. the `-e* | -- ) break ;;`) is a guard clause which bails out of the `for`-loop early.
 If one of these two patterns is found, we can assume the remaining args don't matter for the purposes of the shim.
- - We know that any arg **other than** `*/*` is simply ignored by this `if`-block, since there is no `* )` default clause in the case statement.
- - So the clause which seems to be doing most of the heavy lifting is this one:
+ - The clause which seems to be doing most of the heavy lifting is this one:

 ```
 */* )